-This policy describes how this personal data must be collected, handled and stored to meet the data protection standards – and to comply with the law.
+This policy describes how this personal data must be collected, handled and stored to meet the data protection standards and to comply with the law.

-WHY THIS POLICY EXISTS?
+WHY DOES THIS POLICY EXIST?

-- Complies with data protection law and follow good practice
+- Complies with data protection law and follows good practice

-- Protects itself from the risks of a data breach
+- Protects itself from the risks of a data breach.

 DATA PROTECTION LAW

-The focus of the regulations are to lay out the way in which organisations handle personal information.
-They specify the rights of the individual and the responsibilities of any organisation that captures and stores data that can be identified as personal.
-This includes names, date of birth, address, performance data – anything that relates to a person.
+The General Data Protection Regulation (GDPR) came into force in the UK on 25th May 2018.
+The regulation lays out the way in which organisations are to handle personal information.
+It specifies the rights of the individual and the responsibilities of any organisation that captures, stores and processes data which can be identified as personal – for example names, date of birth, address, performance data.

 WHAT DO YOU DO WITH THE PERSONAL DATA?